 Go Green Organic Farm – Pineapple farm in Kam Tin

 Calling all the pineapple lovers!
-At Go Green Organic Farm, you can see how these deliciously sweet fruits are grown and try some pineapple delicacies.
+At Go Green Organic Farm, you can see how these deliciously sweet fruits are grown and you can even try some pineapple delicacies.
 The farm dishes up everything from fresh pineapple, ice cream, homemade pineapple jams and cakes to Chinese favourites like the pineapple bun (that actually contains pineapple!).
 It’s not all fruity goodness – there’s a children’s play area with swings, slides, sandpit, trampoline and bouncy castle, as well as friendly alpacas to feed.
-Entry is $150 for adults and $100 for kids aged 3 to 12 years which includes your farm visit and several play activities.
-Feeding the farm’s alpacas is an extra $60 per person.

 How to get there: Take the MTR to Kam Sheung Road.
 It is a 3-minute walk from exit A to Go Green Organic Farm.
 Parking is also available at the MTR station.

-Kam Tin Country Club Hong Kong – Strawberry farm
+Kam Tin Country Club Hong Kong – Large strawberry farm with kids’ facilities

-Kam Tin doesn’t just offer strawberry picking but gives you the opportunity to taste strawberries from various parts of the world.
+Kam Tin Country Club doesn’t just offer strawberry picking but gives you the opportunity to taste strawberries from various parts of the world.
 With 100,000 square feet of strawberries to choose from, your mouth will be watering the second you arrive.
-Just be aware, strawberries are seasonal, so double check before you head over!
-There is also a range of other facilities at the strawberry farm, from petting lambs to an archery range, and the kids will love the playground.
+Just be aware, strawberries are seasonal, so double-check before you head over!
+There is also a range of other facilities at this Hong Kong strawberry farm, from petting lambs to an archery range, and the kids will love the playground.